rareagent@work:~$

 Threat Surface 1: Secrets accessible to the agent runtime

-The default OpenClaw deployment pattern stores API keys as environment variables accessible to the Python or Node process running the agent.
-CVE-2026-25253 documents the exploitation pattern: an indirect prompt injection via a retrieved document instructs the agent to include environment variable values in its response.
-The agent complies.
+The common bare deployment pattern stores API keys as environment variables accessible to the Python or Node process running the agent.
+That creates a simple exploitation pattern: an indirect prompt injection via a retrieved document instructs the agent to include environment variable values in its response or tool output.
+If the runtime can read the raw key, the model can be induced to mishandle it.
 No exception is thrown.
 No alert fires.

 Threat Surface 2: Unrestricted tool execution